 As you can see an average piece of bread is going to be anywhere from 10-20 g carbs.

 While that’s not too bad, if you can keep your carbohydrate intake lower overall each day, you’ll be better off for it – meaning, yes, cutting ‘traditional’ forms of bread can help diabetes – you will see lower blood sugar and A1c levels.

 This might not be the same opinion that you read elsewhere, or even the guidelines your dietitian might give you.
-Often they say 45 g carbs per meal is fine, some of them even recommend up to 70-80 g carbs per meal.
+Often they say 30 or 45 g carbs per meal is fine, some of them even recommend up to 70-80 g carbs per meal.
 But in my experience, (and what the research shows) many people with type 2 diabetes and prediabetes get the best results when they stick to eating that many carbs per day, not per meal.